 Dr. Kjar was born in Lexington, Nebraska.
 He graduated from Lexington High School in 1937, where he excelled in track and field by running a five-minute mile.
 He graduated from Iowa State University in 1943 with a Doctor of Veterinary Medicine degree.
 While at Iowa State, he was a member of the elite Iowa State Cossacks – a precision equestrian drill team.
 He graduated as a Pfc in the US Army, but he never saw active duty due to being needed on the home front.

 He was married to Mary Dorene Swift on January 22, 1944.
 Together, they had four children.
 He owned a private veterinary practice in Lexington until joining the veterinary staff at Auburn University in 1968 as Associate Professor – Head of the Ambulatory Unit.
 In 1978, he accepted the position of Extension Veterinarian for the Alabama Cooperative Extension Service.
 He was named Veterinarian of the Year by the Alabama Veterinary Medical Association in 1982-83.
 He retired in 1986.
 He was an avid golfer and enjoyed traveling to see his family and friends.
 He was a member of St. Michael’s Catholic Church, where he was on the parish council, served as an usher, and served as a receptionist.
 Despite becoming mostly blind in his later years, he was able to live in his home for almost twenty years (with the loving help of his Auburn family and friends) after the death of his dear wife, Mary.

 The family respectfully requests that in lieu of flowers, contributions be made to Catholic Charities, Catholic Relief Services, or any other disaster relief services to help the current hurricane victims.

-To send flowers to Dr. Harold Anthony Kjar's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Harold Anthony Kjar, please visit our floral store.